 “There is no other space like The Meadow in Chicago or even in the rest of the United States,” Brian Whiting, CEO and president of The Telos Group, LLC, a real estate firm that leases the building space, told Rejournals.
 “The space speaks for itself.
 We’ve created an urban oasis that complements the unrivaled tenant amenity package that The Old Post Office offers.”

 The Meadow is comprised of six acres of rooftop space, including the 3.5-acres of amenity space with 22,000 square feet of concrete pavers, 288 truckloads of topsoil, 5,000 cubic yards of geofoam fill, and more than 35,000 plants.

 Frames are powder-coated to provide maximum durability against scratching and wear.
-Unlike a steel frame, these aluminum frames are resistant to rust.
+These frames are resistant to rust.
 These high-quality materials withstand wear-and-tear from the elements and insects at the open-air rooftop park.

 Organic Swings’ interchangeable backrest design makes it really stand out for guests at The Meadows.
 The two removable backrests can be easily reconfigured into multiple different positions by dropping the pieces into an array of square holes around the perimeter of the seat.
 It can transform from a traditional porch swing to a luxurious lounger or an intimate face-to-face conversation space.
 You can face the seats forward or backward depending on the view you want.
 A back-to-back orientation can facilitate more focused personal time for two individuals.

 “This stunning and expansive outdoor amenity took precision in planning and execution to deliver exactly as envisioned,” Dennis Hill, vice president at BEAR Construction, told Rejournals.